AdobeDocs/experience-manager-65.en/help/assets/organize-assets.md

 <!-- TBD items: add screenshots where applicable
 Any hints/recommendations of when to use what method of organizing?
 Some examples of how organizing helps towards a better taxonomy and improved content velocity.
-Add backlinks to blog posts by marketing?
+Add back links to blog posts by marketing?
 -->

 ## Organize your assets to use profiles {#organize-to-use-profiles}